English

 (Optional) Stop pairing

 After the pairing process is started, the app continuously broadcasts the pairing data until a device is paired or the process times out.
-To allow users to cancel or complete pairing during the process, you must call the API method that supports pairing.
+To allow users to cancel or complete pairing during the process, you must call the API method stopConfigWiFi.

-In this section, the objects TuyaSmartDeviceModel and TuyaSmartDevice are used.
+In this section, the objects ThingSmartDeviceModel and ThingSmartDevice are used.

 Object Description Reference

-• Similar to TuyaSmartHomeModel and TuyaSmartHome, TuyaSmartDeviceModel stores the basic information about a device, such as the ID, name, and icon.
+• Similar to ThingSmartHomeModel and ThingSmartHome, ThingSmartDeviceModel stores the basic information about a device, such as the ID, name, and icon.

-• The dps property of NSDictionary type for the class TuyaSmartDeviceModel defines the current device status.
+• The dps property of NSDictionary type for the class ThingSmartDeviceModel defines the current device status.
 The status is known as one or more data points (DPs).
 Each DP stores the features of a device.
-A DP can define a switch of Boolean type or the brightness of Value type.
-To enable device control, the DPs can be queried and modified.
+A DP can define a switch of Boolean type or the brightness of value type.
+To enable device control, you can get and modify the DPs.

-Make sure that TuyaSmartDevice in ViewController or other objects is declared as a global variable (@property).
-Otherwise, a temporary variable of TuyaSmartDevice might be released during initialization due to the scope limit, and thus nil is returned.
+Make sure that ThingSmartDevice in ViewController or other objects is declared as a global variable (@property).
+Otherwise, a temporary variable of ThingSmartDevice might be released during initialization due to the scope limit, and thus nil is returned.

-After a device is paired, users can query a list of devices that are created for a specific area.
+After a device is paired, users can query a list of devices that are created for a specific home.

-You must first call the API method that enables the query.
+You must call the API method getHomeDataWithSuccess: failure: first to enable the query.
 Otherwise, the query will fail even after the device is paired.

 View device information